Generation of high-OAM ultraviolet twisted light for RF-photoinjector applications: Numerical simulation of the generated beams

-When a lens was included, its quadratic phase was applied in the Fourier domain, after which the field was propagated to the observation plane using the same operator.
-The resulting optical intensity distributions were computed as
+The fork grating and the SPP were numerically simulated using a standard angular-spectrum propagation framework~\cite{Goodman05}.
+A Gaussian input beam was assumed and multiplied by the corresponding phase profile of the diffractive optical element: $\Phi(x,y)$ for the fork grating (Eq.~\ref{eq:fork_grat_func}) and $\varphi_0(\theta)$ for the SPP (Eq.~\ref{eq:spp_func}).
+Free-space propagation and lens transformations were implemented using Fourier-domain transfer operators.

+To suppress boundary effects and residual on-axis intensity that become pronounced for high-OAM modes, a radial apodization was applied, introducing an outer truncation and a central suppression region.
+The specific functional form was chosen to minimize numerical artifacts without affecting the intrinsic transverse mode structure.

-This modeling procedure enables direct comparison between the fork-grating–generated and SPP-generated beams, including verification of the expected OAM values.
-The simulated output patterns are shown in Figs.~\ref{fig:fork_sim} and \ref{fig:spp_sim}.
+This modeling procedure allowed us to directly compare the fork-grating–generated and SPP-generated beams, including verification of the expected OAM values.
+The simulated output patterns are shown in Figures~\ref{fig:fork_sim} and \ref{fig:spp_axicon_sim}(a) and (d).

 Similarly to the Laguerre--Gaussian simulations, quasi--Bessel beams produced in the focal region of the fabricated axicons were numerically modeled following the methodology of Ref.~\cite{Bazdyrev25}.
-The results are shown in Fig.~\ref{fig:axicons_sim}.
-For all topological charge values, the characteristic ring-shaped intensity distribution is reproduced, consisting of $m$ localized bright lobes whose number corresponds to the topological charge of each axicon.
+The results are shown in Figures~\ref{fig:spp_axicon_sim}(c) and (d).
+For all topological charge values, the characteristic ring-shaped intensity distribution is reproduced, consisting of $m$ localized bright lobes, the number of which is equal to the topological charge of each axicon.
 Small parasitic background features appear as weak spiral-like artifacts.

 We also note that the binary phase pattern can lead to an effective interference of several overlapping wave components carrying slightly different OAMs.
 In this interpretation, the quasi--Bessel field can be viewed not as a single-mode vortex, but as a superposition of nearby OAM states~\cite{Vasilyeu09, Kovalev15, Saadati-Sharafeh20}.
-The average topological charge would still correspond to the design value $m$, while the OAM can exhibit a finite dispersion, defining an effective OAM bandwidth.
+Then, the average topological charge still corresponds to the design value $m$, while the OAM can exhibit a finite dispersion~\cite{CARRUTHERS68}, defining an effective OAM bandwidth.
 This qualitative picture is consistent with the observed fragmented ring structure and is commonly discussed for binary axicons.

 In contrast, an ideal (non-binary) axicon produces a continuous, smooth ring~\cite{Osintseva22}.
 In the present case, the discretization inherent to the binary phase patterns results in a fragmented ring composed of distinct intensity maxima, consistent with the expected behavior of binary axicons.